 This new reporting feature can be found in ADS by logging in and navigating to the program's "Reports" tab, and then selecting the "Residency Milestone Retrieval" option.

 - 3.2.a.1.
-Prior to appointment in the program, fellows should have successfully completed a residency in orthopaedic surgery in a program that satisfies 3.2.
+Prior to appointment in the program, fellows must have satisfactorily completed a residency program that satisfies the requirements in 3.2.
 (Core) - 3.2.b.
 Fellow Eligibility Exception